Foreign Language Requirements for College: What You Need to Know

 Major Matters: The Influence of Your Chosen Field

 The degree or major a student selects can also significantly impact language requirements.
-Heidi H. explains that “Typically a bachelor of science degree does not require a language, and a bachelor of arts degree does.”
+Heidi H. explains, “Typically a bachelor of science degree does not require a language, and a bachelor of arts degree does.”

 Gemila L. further highlights the intricate nuances: “It’s not just the college; it can be department-dependent.”
 She recalls how her daughter, despite excelling in Advanced Placement Spanish, still faced college language classes due to her major.
 In contrast, her son’s major had no such demands.